ecoregreso/playtimeusa-backend-v2/README.md

 - **LTV (operator)**: bets - wins

 Data sources:
-- `ledger_events` is the normalized event stream used by analytics
+- `ledger_events` is the normalized event stream used by analytics and safety
 - `session_snapshots` is derived from ledger events for session-based metrics
-- `api_error_events` tracks API error rates
 - `game_configs` stores expected RTP per game

 To add a new game to analytics:
 1) Emit ledger events with `gameKey` on every bet/spin/win.
+2) Include a stable `actionId` (spin/round id) so events are idempotent.
-2) Add or update `game_configs` with the expected RTP.
+3) Add or update `game_configs` with the expected RTP.

 ## Player Safety Engine (PSE)

 PSE is a telemetry + risk scoring layer that does **not** affect game outcomes.
-Games should post session telemetry after each spin and optionally set a loss limit at session start.
+Safety scoring reads session activity from `ledger_events`; games may optionally call `/safety/event` for advisory UI actions and set a loss limit at session start.

 Player routes:
 - `POST /api/v1/safety/loss-limit` — set a session loss limit
-- `POST /api/v1/safety/event` — send per-spin telemetry and receive any safety action
+- `POST /api/v1/safety/event` — request advisory safety action (no ledger writes)

 Example: set loss limit (once per session; can be lowered, never increased):
 ```